feelpp/feelpp-book/GettingStarted/prerequisites/doxygen.md

 The base situation is like this :

-doc/CMakeLists.txt file checks for Doxygen and if found, adds a doc target to the build system.
-It also generates a doc/Doxyfile in the build folder, which allows cmake to substitute some variables such as version number, project name, source and destination folder etc.
-In your source tree is somewhere a Doxyfile, which you previously used to generate documentation by running doxygen in this directory.
-Rename this file to ```Doxyfile.in```
 After another CMake run, you can type “make doc” to have CMake run Doxygen.
 To keep the source tree clean in out-of-source builds, the documentation is generated in the corresponding build directory.
  - To view the online html online documentation, we use the following command line in the source directory:
 ```open html/index.html```